International

 Main Sectors of Industry

-Traditionally, Greece's economy has been based on agriculture, but nowadays the sector represents only 3.9% of GDP and employs 12% of the labour force (World Bank, latest data available).
+Traditionally, Greece's economy has been based on agriculture, and although nowadays the sector represents only 3.3% of GDP and employs 11% of the labour force, these shares are among the highest in the EU (World Bank, latest data available).
 The country has an agricultural area of around 5,867k hectares and a forest area of 3,901k hectares (FAO).
 The main crops are tobacco (the third-largest European producer) and cotton.
 Olives - many of which are used to produce olive oil - are the country's most renowned export crop.
-Greece has an important sheepherding industry and the fishing sector is well developed in the coastal regions: aquaculture sales climbed to a 10-year high in 2021 (EUR 636 million, up 7% in volume and 10% in value year-on-year (National institute of statistics).
+Greece has an important sheepherding industry and the fishing sector is well developed in the coastal regions (65% of domestic production of fishery products comes from aquaculture, while the remaining 35% from fishing).
+Greek agricultural output has declined by 0.3% annually over the past 30 years.
+According to data from Eurostat, the volume of agricultural output in Greece in 2023 was down by 16% compared to the previous year, while production was valued at nearly EUR 12.9 billion, down 3% from 2022.
+Including agricultural services and secondary activities, total production topped EUR 14 billion, 1.4% lower than in 2022.
+The sector contributed EUR 7 billion to GDP in 2023.

-As a result of the country's diversification of the economy, industry has replaced agriculture as the second source of income after services, accounting for 15.3% of GDP and employing roughly the same percentage of the labour force.
+As a result of the country's diversification of the economy, industry has replaced agriculture as the second source of income after services, accounting for 15.3% of GDP and employing 16% of the labour force.
 However, its share was higher before the economic crisis of 2007 (above 20%).
 Manufacturing is estimated to account for 9% of GDP (World Bank).
 The main sectors are electronics, transport equipment, clothing manufacturing and construction.
 Moreover, Greece has the largest maritime fleet in the world.
+According to data from the Hellenic Statistical Authority, industrial output increased by 6.7% year-on-year in the first eight months of 2024.

 Breakdown of Economic Activity By Sector Agriculture Industry Services